danilouie/blog/daniellelouieblog/content/posts/tutorial-test.md

 authors = ["Danielle Louie"]
 title = "Testing Post"
 date = "2024-08-26"
-description = "Using this post to test out all the things I can add" tags = [
+description = "Ideally, this post contains an introduction to the basics of coding in Jupyter Notebook using python." tags = [
-    "Keyboard Shortcuts"
+    "Jupyter Notebook"
 ]
 categories = [
     "Tutorial",